Andy Diggle: Career

 In 2013, Diggle began writing for Dynamite, starting with the paranormal crime series Uncanny with artist Aaron Campbell.
 Later in the year, Diggle announced his second creator-owned title at Dynamite, Control, to be drawn by Ben Oliver.
 The series, described as a "hard-hitting crime comic", was eventually released in 2016 with Oliver-drawn covers and interior art by Andrea Mutti.
 In addition to his creator-owned work, Diggle has also made several contributions to Dynamite's line of James Bond comics, starting with the 6-issue mini-series James Bond: Hammerhead, illustrated by Luca Casalanguida.
 In 2018, Diggle penned a one-off tale for DC Comics' Green Lanterns series and launched a new volume of Shadowman at Valiant.

 Personal life

 Diggle is married to Angela Cruickshank, with whom he co-wrote the crime mini-series Control.

 The character of John Diggle, created for The CW series Arrow and later introduced to comics, was named after Andy Diggle in acknowledgement of the influence of Green Arrow: Year One on the TV series' tone and writing.
+The series' fourth season would later introduce the character of Andy Diggle as John's younger brother.